Friday, July 4, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-While we did mention some great movie gangsters, there’s still many others to choose from, as we alluded to in honorable mentions.
-That being said, what would be your Top 3 Leave a comment in the comment section or email us at [email protected].
+There are many more true crime films that we didn’t get a chance to mention, so perhaps your list will vary from ours.
+That being said, what would be your Top 3?
+Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.